 While packing for Pakistan, dressing for the weather will be the hardest thing to do.
 But click here to read a good guide about what to wear in Pakistan.

-For women, the traditional combination of shirt and pant, known as shalwar kameez, is the most suitable dress for you in Pakistan.
+For women, the traditional combination of shirt and pant, known as shalwar kameez, is the most suitable dress for you in while travelling here.
 It is comfortable and easy to wear in the cities with 40°C+ temperatures.
 Moreover, you will earn a lot of local respect too if you decide to invest in shalwar kameez.

 However, the mountains won’t allow you to wear this.
 They are cold even in the summers.
 Irrespective of whether you’re trekking or not, warm clothes that should pack your body with robust shoes are a necessity if you’re about to visit the northern side.